zktuong/dandelion/README.md

 # these are required by dandelion
-conda install -c conda-forge distance joblib plotnine adjustText conda install -c bioconda igblast blast # if this doesn't work, download them manually (see below) conda install -c conda-forge "rpy2>=3.3.2,<3.3.5" # to make compatible for R version 4
+conda install -c conda-forge distance joblib plotnine adjustText conda install -c bioconda igblast blast # if this doesn't work, download them manually (see below) conda install -c conda-forge "rpy2>=3.4" # to make compatible for R version 4
-# or pip install "rpy2>=3.3.2,<3.3.5"
+# or pip install rpy2>=3.4
-# If it fails because it's compiling using clang, first, work out where the path is to your gcc compiler (use brew to install gcc if needed):
-# then run
-# env CC=/path/to/location/of/bin/gcc-9 pip install "rpy2>=3.3.2,<3.3.5"

 # Use pip to install the following with --no-cache-dir --upgrade if necessary
 # and then lastly install this